gaehlerm/SoftwareEngineering/README.md

 ### Double Entry Book Keeping

-Robert C. Martin compared programming with tests to double entry book keeping [Clean Craftsman].
+Robert C. Martin compared programming with tests to Double Entry Book Keeping [Clean Craftsman].
 I really like this comparison.
 In both cases you have two independent truths (creditor and debtor, or code and tests, respectively) that have to yield the same result.
 Once both truths yield equal results, it is highly likely that this result is correct.
-Because it is unlikely that the same mistake was made for both code and tests when implementing both of them independently.
+Especially if one of them is as easy as the code of tests.
+It is unlikely that the same mistake was made for both code and tests when implementing both of them independently.

 Having two absolute truths allows you to play around with one of them.
 You still have something to check that the final result is correct.
 This allows you to refactor the code while leaving the tests as they are.
 Or you may change the tests while leaving the code as is.
 The other, untouched, component always works as a ground truth that you can compare your changes with.
 This allows you to refactor your code without having to be afraid that your code might break.
 And if your tests fail for some unknown reason, you can just undo your changes.

 ### Understand what you do

 There are a lot of things to consider when writing tests.
 The example above was very simple.
 In real code you have to deal with much more complex objects.
 With many more arguments.
 But all together it comes down to one point: Do you really understand what you want to test?
 If no, there is no need to start writing a test.
 It would never work.
 It would be a waste of time.
 Rewrite your code to make it simpler or get someone to help you understand the problem you should solve.
+Don't write anything, unless you understand the problem and you know what you want to do.

 ### A few tips

 Make sure all the tests pass.
 Tests that don't pass are worthless.
 Even worse, they are a nuisance.
 When you run the tests, failing tests will confuse you.
 They will confuse you're coworkers.
 Everyone will waste time trying to fix the failing test.
 There is only one single solution to prevent this: all tests have to pass.
 Thus make sure your Continuous Integration (CI) enforces that all tests pass.
+Tests that don't pass should be deleted.

 In the setup part it is very common to have helper functions that create all the objects needed.
-These are normal python functions that return the desired objects.
-You might even have a util file for all the tests.
-It contains some fairly static objects you might need in a lot of different tests.
+These are normal python functions that create the desired objects.
+You might even have a util code file for all the tests.
+It contains some fairly static objects like functions or class instances that you might need in a lot of different tests.

 There are also some things to watch out for in the execution part of the test.
 The first mistake almost everyone made was checking two floating point numbers for equality.
 Due to rounding errors this will probably fail.
 There are dedicated approximate checks you should use instead.
 As the `isclose` function used in the example above.